• Home

 All educational materials for Tolerance Day are being delivered under the patronage of UNESCO

-Read our latest Education Today Column
+Take a look at our PPT and Video ASSEMBLIES Read our latest Education Today Column |

 Our materials aim to provide young people with the tools to understand different perspectives, to decode media bias and to engage in dialogue with people who may hold different views.